ncatlab/nlab-content/pages/3/3/1/0/133/content.md

 * One can also postulate a [[choice operator]], which gives a *specified* way to choose an element from any nonempty set.
 This implies global choice, and conversely a choice operator can be defined from any well-ordering of the class of all sets.

-Finally, one can instead adopt the *negation* of the axiom of choice, or a strengthened version:
+Finally, one can instead adopt the *negation* of the axiom of choice, or a strengthened version of this negation:

 * The assumption that every subset of the [[real line]] has the [[Baire property]] (BP) is consistent with DC but not AC; the same holds for the assumption that every subset of the real line is [[Lebesgue measure|measurable]] (LM) if at least one [[Grothendieck universe]] exists.
 These assumptions leads to a very nice setting for analysis called [[dream mathematics]].

 * The [[axiom of determinacy]] is a natural statement in [[game theory]] that is consistent with dependent choice; in fact, it implies dependent choices in certain models, such as in the constructible (in the sense of Goedel) closure of the set of reals.
-However, determinacy contradicts the full AC (for example, it implies that all sets of reals are Lebesgue measurable and have the Baire property, as in the previous entry).
+However, determinacy contradicts full AC (for example, it implies LM and BP, as in the previous entry).

-* Any of the varieties of [[constructive mathematics]] that contradict excluded middle necessarily contradict choice, but they tend to be consistent with COSHEP.
+* Any of the varieties of [[constructive mathematics]] that contradict excluded middle necessarily contradict choice, but they are usually (if not always) consistent with DC (and even COSHEP).

 ### In dependent type theory
  {#InDependentTypeTheory}

 In [[dependent type theory]] -- and its further variants/refinements such as [[homotopy type theory]] -- there is also a somewhat different perspective on the axiom of choice.
-See at _[[Martin-Löf dependent type theory]]_ the section _[Axiom of choice](nlab/show/Martin-L%C3%B6f+dependent+type+theory#AxiomOfChoice)_.
+See at _[[Martin-Löf dependent type theory]]_ the section _[Axiom of choice](http://ncatlab.org/nlab/show/Martin-L%C3%B6f+dependent+type+theory#AxiomOfChoice)_.

 ## References